Analysis | 3 early takeaways from Supreme Court nominee Amy Coney Barrett’s final day of questioning

 1. Conservatives are highlighting Barrett’s gender

-Right before an election in which Trump is struggling with female voters, particularly in the suburbs — and that could bring down Senate Republicans on the ballot with him -- they have a nominee who they hope can mitigate the damage.
+Right before an election in which Trump is struggling with female voters, particularly in the suburbs — and which could bring down Senate Republicans on the ballot with him — the GOP has a nominee who they hope can mitigate the damage.
 (A new Washington Post-ABC News poll shows Biden holds a 23-point advantage over Trump among female likely voters.)

 Barrett is more conservative than most of these voters who are moving away from Trump.
 Another Washington Post-ABC News poll shows a consistent majority of Americans want the Supreme Court to uphold Roe v.
 Wade protecting abortion rights.
 She personally opposes abortion.

-But Barrett is also a working mother of seven school-aged children.
+But Barrett is also a working mother of seven school-age children.
 And to the extent Republicans can hold up her nomination to show they’re not anti-feminist, they’re doing it.

 “This is history being made, folks,” Senate Judiciary Chairman Lindsey O. Graham (R-S.C.) told her Wednesday.
 “This is the first time in American history that we’ve nominated a woman who’s unashamedly pro-life and embraces her faith without apology.
 And she is going to the court, where there is a seat at the table waiting for you.
 And it will be a great signal to all young women who share your view of the world that there is a seat at the table for them.”